 There are plenty of car rentals in Puerto Montt.
 If you want to get on the road directly from the airport, it is very much possible too.
 Be vigilant when hiring a vehicle.
 Make sure the car is up to an adequate safety standard and that the price includes insurance.
 If it does, find out what the deductible is.
 If it doesn’t, be sure to buy some so you’re covered in case of an accident.

-Note that one way rentals can include a hefty charge of anywhere between USD 500 and USD 2,000*.
-There’s nothing you can do to avoid this, unless you drive it back to the starting destination yourself.
+Note that one-way rentals can include a hefty charge of anywhere between USD 500 and USD 2,000*.
+There’s nothing you can do to avoid this unless you drive it back to the starting destination yourself.

 Food and accommodation: While basic food supplies such as bread are available along the route, they are expensive.
 The main towns where you can stock up on food are Cochrane and Coyhaique, so whenever you get the chance, stock up a good amount.
 Jam and bread-spreads, beef-jerky and a variety of fruit are some good choices.

-Decent accommodations with a room and bed is difficult to come by unless you are in a town.
+Decent accommodations with a room and bed are difficult to come by unless you are in a town.
 Take your own camping gear (including warm sleeping bags and a sturdy tent) if you don’t want the road trip to be restrained by accommodation availability.
 There are plenty of free camping grounds throughout the route, mostly in national parks and reserves.

 What to pack: Appropriate clothing with preferably lots of layers, sunglasses, good hiking boots, slippers, food, medications, first-aid kit, torch, extra batteries and power bank are some of the essentials to pack for the road.
 Patagonia is known for wildly unpredictable weather, so pack for all climates.
 For more information check out the best time to visit Patagonia.